divijghose/firedrake/Firedrake-meeting-2020-03-31.md

 # Action items

 1. ALL: triage the open issues and confirm if they are indeed still open (and perhaps provide labels).
-~2.
-LM: Should probably check that firedrake-contributors doesn't give push to master on any of the organisational repos.~
+2. ~LM: Should probably check that firedrake-contributors doesn't give push to master on any of the organisational repos.~
 3. DH: pull out list of people who have filled in survey.
 We can then decide if we want to chase some.
 4. SV: update known list of firedrake citing papers that actually use firedrake.
 Already known papers live here: https://github.com/firedrakeproject/firedrake/blob/master/docs/source/_static/firedrake-apps.bib
 5. KY: Write up maths of what `Filtered` is supposed to do, what it enables, and why it is needed.